mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter9.md

 <div class="exercise-end"></div>

 Wow!
 That was a lot of changes, but we think it was worth it.
 Browse out to the Azure-hosted URL of your web app (ours is *http://louglobalazure2017.azurewebsites.net/*).
+You'll note this URL is different from the others in the guide, but it has the same functionality.

 When you upload a new profile picture, you'll navigate back to the profile management page.
 After a few seconds, you should see the image update after the the Azure function analyzes it with the Cognitive Services API and calls the Web API endpoint we created.
 The Web API endpoint broadcasts the profile picture URL to all connected SignalR hub clients.
 When this is received by the listener in JavaScript, the source property of the image is updated to include a random query string, causing the image to re-fresh.

 It's beautiful.